soilssong/PatikaDotNetCore/README.md

 The tasks i've been made for Anadolu'nun Yıldızları Param .Net Practicum

 -This is a container solution for all tasks that placed in Practicum.
-BandAPI is a Restful API project for first Task.

--BandAPI-V2 marked files are belongs to Task 2.